 Accounting for the Impacts of Agricultural Imports

 For the purposes of these multiplier estimates, imports are interpreted as a subtraction from the economic activity that would have occurred in the United States in the absence of those imports.
-This simplifying assumption is made due to data limitations that prevent us from assessing the impact of imports in the same way that we assess that of exports.
-It is not currently possible to measure the total economic activity associated with imports because no end-use data on imports are available.
+This simplifying assumption is made due to data limitations that prevent us from accurately assessing the impact of imports in the same way that we assess that of exports.
+Currently, it is not possible to measure the total economic activity associated with imports because no end-use data on imports are available.
 When imports enter the United States, their value is recorded.
-After that, they are no longer tracked as imports but instead enter the general domestic economy to be used in the same fashion as domestically produced goods.
+After that, they are no longer tracked as imports.

 The end use of a product determines its multiplier effects.
 Imports can be put into inventory (an almost negligible multiplier) or used in a highly processed product (a very large multiplier).
 Thus, without end-use data, the indirect or supporting impacts of actual agricultural imports cannot be measured in terms of output, employment, or value added, or as a multiplier.
 Only the value of imports as measured upon entry into the United States can be discerned (direct effects).

-Imports can be assigned an economy-wide, domestic business multiplier between 2.00 and 2.50 based on the generally held view that the activities associated with “absorbed” imports are the same as those associated with any other domestic commodity.
-After adjusting for inflation from the benchmark year (2007) to 2017, the average output-weighted domestic business multiplier in 2017 for all U.S. business can be estimated as 2.148.
+Imports can be assigned an economy-wide, domestic business multiplier between 2.00 and 2.50 based on the generally held assumption that the activities associated with “absorbed” imports are the same as those associated with any other domestic commodity.
+After adjusting for inflation from the benchmark year (2007) to 2018, the average output-weighted domestic business multiplier in 2018 for all U.S. business can be estimated as 2.09.

 To illustrate this point, consider that almost all fish products consumed in the United States are imported.
-If reliable statistics on consumers’ demand for and consumption of fish were available, the supporting activity required to deliver imported fish could be measured.
-But this would be only part of the contribution of fish imports to the economy because fish are also turned into meal and feeds, processed products, pet foods, and other uses not related to direct human consumption.
+If reliable statistics on consumer demand for and the many uses of fish were available, the supporting activity required to deliver imported fish could be measured.
+But this would be only part of the contribution of fish imports to the economy because fish are also turned into meal and feed, processed products, pet foods, and other uses not related to direct human consumption.
 These uses become intertwined with domestic production.
 Finally, to measure outputs from fish imports fully, researchers would also have to separate the movement of imported fish products from the small but growing amount of products from domestic farm-raised fish.

 Because of these data limitations, the economic impact of imports described here is the value of imported products as if they were produced in the United States and then assigned the value of that activity as a theoretical loss of economic activity to the United States.
 The only actual “loss” to the U.S. economy that can be measured is the actual value of agricultural imports.

 When valuing output associated with imports in the U.S. economy, we calculate a theoretical loss of economic activity from imports equal to the value of the product if it were to be produced here.
-Some of the leading agricultural products imported by the United States—such as coffee, bananas, and cocoa, have few (if any) counterparts in U.S. agricultural production; these commodities simply are not produced in substantial quantities in the United States.
+Some of the leading agricultural products imported by the United States—such as coffee, bananas, and cocoa—are not produced in substantial quantities in the United States.
 While the purchase of these imports does represent a loss in income to the U.S. economy equivalent to their value at the border, it does not represent a loss in production or supporting activities.

-U.S. agricultural imports equaled about $121.0 billion in 2017.
-If these imports had been produced domestically, the effect on domestic output would have been about $260 billion, computed by multiplying imports ($121.0 billion) by the domestic business multiplier (2.148).
+U.S. agricultural imports equaled about $128.7 billion in 2018.
+If these imports had been produced domestically, the effect on domestic output would have been about $249.7 billion.
 As is the case with exports, moving imported products to consumers supports jobs in the data processing, financial, legal, management, administrative, marketing, and transportation sectors.
-Each dollar spent on agricultural imports in 2017 would have required another $1.148 in supporting goods and services had those imported items been produced domestically.
+Each dollar spent on agricultural imports in 2018 would have required another $0.94 in supporting goods and services had those imported items been produced domestically.
 This import multiplier ($0.94) is the ratio of the economic value of the supporting activities assumed to be displaced by imports ($249.7 billion) to the value of agricultural imports ($128.7 billion), minus one.